grantfriend/blueprints/single_vm/readme.md

 ## Overview

 This blueprint deploys a single virtual machine using Nutanix NCM Self Service.
+There is a runtime variable that accepts either webapp or database to then install an application on the Rocky Linux VM.

 It is intended as a simple example that can be used for demonstrations, learning, and as a starting point for building more advanced blueprints.

+Also included are Terraform files that trigger the deployment of the VM and the installation of the application depending on the variable used.

+Password for the shared secrets when uploading is nutanix123.

 ## Purpose